matteobarbera/mavlab_wiki_fork/tutorials-flashBLHeli.md

 # ''Instructions for BLHeli Rev 16''

-Use BLHeliSuite Beta and Arduino Nano stick to program a ESC through the MOSI/MISO connection pins.
+Use BLHeliSuite Beta and Arduino Nano stick to program an ESC through the MOSI/MISO connection pins.
-Download BLHeliSuite from https://blhelisuite.wordpress.com/ (This guide updated for '''Rev 16.6.14.9.01''')
+Download BLHeliSuite from https://blhelisuite.wordpress.com/ (This guide updated for `Rev 16.6.14.9.01`)

 ## Setup and Connections